 How to Use a Stethoscope: The Ultimate Guide

-Okay, you’re new to the healthcare field and want to know how to use a stethoscope.
+Okay, you’re new to the healthcare field and will need to get comfortable with using a stethoscope very quickly!

 Let’s get to it!

 The Importance of Knowing How to Use Your Stethoscope